All the 9 books of The REALM series are on sale in November for only $0.99 each. Grab the eBooks while you can. Find all my Regency titles HERE.

 A Touch of Grace remains my favorite book of the Realm series.
 Mayhap, it was because by this time in writing the series, I did not feel the need to offer but a bit of repetition in the story to draw the readers in.
-Or mayhap, it was because I was absolutely invested in the couple in the book.
+Or mayhap, it was because I was absolutely invested in the couple in this book.
 In my mind’s eye, I could see them as perfectly as if they stood before me.

-Gabriel Crowden, the Marquis of Godown, is an Englishman of French descent, living at a time when England was at war with France.
+Gabriel Crowden, the Marquis of Godown, is an Englishman with French ancestors, living at a time when England was at war with France.
 One can quickly denote his French heritage for his title is “marquis,” rather than the English spelling of “marquess.”
 He is an Adonis—a man with perfect looks and perfect manners—but with a life far from perfection.
 Some five years prior, he had been banished from England, for he had refused to marry a woman who had set a trap of compromise for him.
 The woman’s deception and the resulting action of his refusal makes him a bitter man, one who takes his resentment for his “punishment” and his lost years with his father out on the women in his life.
 When he returns to England, his three eccentric aunts take it upon themselves to see him married and settled.
 However, Gabriel prefers his life as a rake about Town.

 One special twist I provided Gabriel was an unspoken “feud” of sort with Adam Lawrence, Viscount Stafford (and future Earl of Greenwall).
-Many of you will recall that Adam is my “go-to guy.”
-He appears in some ten of my novels, and, in this story, I make him Gabriel’s competition for the hand of several different women.
+Many of you will recall Adam is my “go-to guy.”
+He appears in some twelve of my novels, and, in this story, I make him Gabriel’s competition for the hand of several different women.

 Miss Grace Nelson was first introduced to the readers of this series in Book 2, A Touch of Velvet.
 She was the governess to Miss Gwendolyn Aldridge, the only child of Viscount Averette, the paternal uncle to three of the heroines in this series: Velvet (book 2), Cashémere (book 3) and Satiné Aldridge (book 7).
 At the beginning of this book, Averette is gathering his belongings to escape to the Continent to avoid punishment for crimes he has committed.
 In Grace’s opening scene, the man is physically abusive to his wife, and Grace steps in to save the woman.
 Averette dismisses Grace from her position, and she must return to her brother, who has run through the family’s fortune; thus, the reason Grace is in a governess position.

-Although she is quite comely, to avoid men’s unwanted attentions, Grace had disguised her appearance with spectacles and a strict hairstyle.
+Although she is quite comely, to avoid men’s unwanted attentions, Grace has disguised her appearance with spectacles and a strict hairstyle.
 When Gabriel encounters her again, he “sees” her as a woman worth knowing, and, ironically, she sees him in a likewise manner.
 However, their path to happiness is NOT an easy one.
-There are moments of trust and of love, but these memories are smothered by fears of betrayal and the overwhelming evidence that Grace is involved in a plot to kill Gabriel.
+There are moments of trust and of love, but these memories are smothered by fears of betrayal and the overwhelming evidence that Grace is somehow involved in a plot to kill Gabriel.